Shinsegae

 Shinsegae was the first credit card company in South Korea.
 They issued their own charge card from 1967 to 2000.
 In 2000, Shinsegae sold their credit card division to KorAm Bank, which was later acquired by Citibank Korea.

 Shinsegae was originally part of the Samsung Group, from which it separated in the 1990s along with CJ Group (Food/Chemicals/Entertainment), Saehan Group (Electronic Media/Apparel/Textiles), and the Hansol Group (Paper/Telecom).
 Chairwoman Lee Myung-hee is the fifth daughter of Samsung founder Lee Byung-chul and the aunt of Lee Jae-yong, the executive chairman of Samsung Electronics.

 The group owns the brands Shinsegae and E-Mart, and is in direct competition with Lotte Shopping and Hyundai Department Store Group.
-Currently, it is the largest retailer in South Korea.

 History

 The main branch of Shinsegae is the oldest department store in Korea.
 It was opened in 1930 as the Gyeongseong branch of Mitsukoshi, a Japanese department store franchise; Korea was occupied by the Japanese Empire at the time.
 The store was acquired in 1945 by the late founder of Samsung group, Lee Byung-chull, and renamed Donghwa Department Store.
 After the Korean War (1950–1953) began, it was used for several years as a post exchange by the American army.
 In 1963, the store was given the name Shinsegae.
 The old building is currently used as a luxury shopping venue.

 In 2021, Shinsegae bought the then-named SK Wyverns of the KBO League from SK and renamed then the SSG Landers.
 They bought them for 135.2 billion won, (100 billion for the team itself, and 35.2 billion for the team's facilities and properties) equivalent to $112.8 million.